rinagalperin/biomedical_nel/readme.md

  > לרמות הסוכר, רמות סוכר

  this step filtered **over 50%** of mismatches!

+ 5) for the non-baseline model we expand the UMLS from the HRM to consider non-CUI terms and synthetically add them as examples for our BERT model (as described [here](#Problem-3-solution)).
+For each expanded term, we repeat steps 1 and 4.

 ### Output
 Final data output can be found [here](training_data/output_data/training_data_4.json) (different outputs are created depending on the chosen window size).